 Example Sentence:

-“He felt as vulnerable as a flower in a drought, unable to protect himself from the emotional heat.”
+“He felt as anxious as a flower in a drought, unable to protect himself from the emotional heat.”

-“She was as vulnerable as a flower in a drought, fragile in the face of uncertainty.”
+“She was as anxious as a flower in a drought, fragile in the face of uncertainty.”

 Other Ways to Say:

-As agitated as a tornado in a trailer park
+As anxious as a tornado in a trailer park

 Meaning: Describes someone who is in a state of turmoil or chaos due to anxiety.